pupil-labs/pupil-docs/alpha-lab/gpt4-eyes/index.md

 ## What Tools Enable This

 OpenAI recently unveiled a set of new APIs at their [DevDay event,](https://openai.com/blog/new-models-and-developer-products-announced-at-devday) introducing GPT-4V, an extension of their most advanced large language model capable of [understanding images](https://platform.openai.com/docs/guides/vision).
-We got access to the preview and decided to see what is capable of when integrated with our eye trackers.
-We used Neon and Pupil Invisible because they remove the barrier of calibration, making them more suitable for real-life applications, longer recording sessions, and thus use alongside GPT-4V for experimenting with assistive applications.
+We gained access to the preview and decided to see what their model is capable of when integrated with our eye trackers.
+We used Neon and Pupil Invisible since they remove the barrier of calibration, making them more suitable for longer sessions and real-life scenarios and, therefore, in a good position to experiment with assistive applications.

 We used the [real-time API](https://docs.pupil-labs.com/neon/real-time-api/introduction/) to stream scene camera video and gaze positions over the network.
 We grab a frame from the real-time stream and send it to GPT4-V for processing.
 We get back text that can be used to inform the wearer about what they were looking at or whatever we wanted to ask about the scene.